NEW: International GCSE French (9265)

 • Teaching guidance to outline clearly the scope of teaching and learning

-• Topic tests and mock exam analysers to track your students’ progress
+• Topic tests and mock exam analysers to allow you to track your students’ progress throughout the teaching year.

-Assessment covers all 4 skills: Reading, Writing, Speaking and Listening.
-Each paper is worth 25% of the overall mark.
+Assessment covers all 4 skills – Reading, Writing, Speaking and Listening.

 We are confident our assessments will deliver the right results for your students.
 We want to help you to attract students of all abilities to languages and to deliver the assessments and results you and your students deserve.